move-language/move/language/documentation/book/src/unit-testing.md

 ## Running Unit Tests

-Unit tests for a Move package can be run with the [`move package test` command](./packages.md).
+Unit tests for a Move package can be run with the [`move test` command](./packages.md).

 When running tests, every test will either `PASS`, `FAIL`, or `TIMEOUT`.
 If a test case fails, the location of the failure along with the function name that caused the failure will be reported if possible.
 You can see an example of this below.